-The different color standard wine types are White wine.
-Rose or red wine as well as recently Orange Wine, The color intensity or the color shade can be quite different, therefore, the wine type determination alone with the color is not always clearly possible.
-Because between a bright red wine and a dark rosé wine there is little difference in color.
-The nature of winemaking For each type of wine is very different.
-The wine color is different in the grapes contained dyes from the large groups of carotenoids and the flavonoids certainly.
-The red or blue dyes belonging to the flavonoids anthocyanins are mainly contained in the grape skins.
-They are common with the red wine maceration detached or extracted and give the red wine first the color.
+The standard wine types, which differ in colour, are white wine, rosé or red wine and, more recently, Orange Wine.
+The colour intensity or the colour shading can be quite different, therefore the determination of the wine type is not always possible with the colour alone.
+There is hardly any difference in colour between a light red wine and a dark rosé wine.
+In any case, the method of winemaking for the individual wine types is very different.
+The colour of the wine is determined by various colouring agents contained in the grapes from the large groups of carotenoids and flavonoids.
+The red and blue colourings of the anthocyanins belonging to the flavonoids are mainly contained in the skins of the berries.
+They are dissolved out or extracted during the mash fermentation which is common in red wine and give the red wine its colour.

-At first glance, red wine and white wine grapes differ mainly in the color of the grape skin, which ranges from blue to black in red wine grapes.
-Even dark red white wine grapes can usually give no red wine.
-The pulp of the berries, however, is gray to white in most red wine grapes; especially bright with the grape varieties Blue Portuguese.
-Gamay.
-Pinot Noir and Pinot Meunier (Meunier).
-Such grapes can at Press an almost colorless grape result.
-This is used in the production of white wine from dark grapes Blanc de noirs used.
-The so-called Teinturiersorten (Dyer's trench), however, have red (dark) flesh, resulting in particularly dark red wines.
-These are preferably used for blending to give a faint color to dull reds.
-This is already sufficient for small amounts of around 5% (see under Cuvée).
+At first glance, red and white wine grapes differ mainly in the colour of the berry skin, which ranges from blue to black for red wine grapes.
+Even dark red white wine grapes cannot normally produce red wine.
+The flesh of the berries, on the other hand, is grey to white even on most red wine grapes; especially light-coloured on the varieties Blauer Portugieser, Gamay, Pinot Noir and Pinot Meunier (black Riesling).
+Such grapes can produce an almost colourless grape must when pressed.
+This is used in the production of white wine from dark grapes for Blanc de noirs.
+The so-called Teinturier varieties (dyer's grapes), on the other hand, have red (dark) pulp, which produces particularly dark-coloured red wines.
+These are preferably used for blending, in order to give dark red wines with a weak colour a dark colour.
+Small quantities of around 5% are sufficient to achieve this (see under Cuvée).

-At a wine review the color of the wine is not weighted too high because there are more important quality criteria.
-But it must be very pure and the wine free from residues and opacities his.
-The color depth plays a role especially for red wines (the darker, the more "beautiful").
-In the bottle aging The color may be related to the color polymerization (Caking and precipitation of dyes) change greatly.
-As a rule, red wines become lighter over the years and then darker again, the white wines continuously darker.
-However, this is also by various criteria such as grape variety, vegetation course (see below), type of winemaking or the expansion to whom shutter and storage dependent.
+In a wine evaluation, the colour of the wine is not given too much weight because there are more important quality criteria.
+However, it must be very pure and the wine must be free of residues and turbidity.
+Especially with red wines, the depth of colour plays a role (the darker the "more beautiful").
+During bottle aging, the colour can change considerably in connection with polymerisation (caking and precipitation of colouring agents).
+As a rule, red wines first become lighter and then darker again over the years, while white wines become continuously darker.
+However, this also depends on various criteria such as grape variety, vegetation development (see below), type of vinification or ageing, closure and storage.

-Color names for red wines are blue-red, claret (burgundy), blackberry red, fire red, garnet, cardinal red, carmine (carmine), cherry red, copper red, mahogany (reddish brown), ocher, opaque (opaque), orange, purple, robe. rose, ruby red, scarlet, black, tawny (tan), purple, brick-red and vermilion, for white wines amber, pale yellow, brown, yellowish brown, yellowish green, golden, golden yellow, greenish, straw yellow, white and lemon yellow.
+Colour designations for red wines are blue-red, bordeaux-red (wine-red), blackberry-red, fire-red, garnet-red, cardinal-red, carmine (crimson), cherry-red, copper-red, mahogany (red-brown), ochre, opaque (opaque), orange, purple, robe, rosé, ruby red, scarlet red, black, tawny (tawny), violet, brick red and vermilion, for white wines amber, pale yellow, brown, yellow-brown, yellow-green, golden, golden yellow, greenish, straw yellow, white and lemon yellow.